lexie23c/Hivebets/docs/how-it-works/parimutuel.md

 **Small bets** barely move odds.

-With 0.1 BNB max, slippage is usually minimal on HiveBets.
+With 0.1 BNB max, slippage is usually minimal on Hivebets.

 ***